akpenou/custom-n8n/README.md

 ### Credentials

 Provide the necessary credentials details.
 For example, if an API key is required, guide the user on how to obtain it.

 ---

+## Turndown

+This node provide turndown implementation to render HTML in markdown simply.

+---